Dashboard Guide

 2. Click the toggle switch

-3. Disabled keys won't be used for proxy requests
+3. Disabled keys will not be used for proxy requests

 Link to section: Deleting Provider KeysDeleting Provider Keys